donatelucas/dont-panic-website/README.md

 # DON'T PANIC!
 Website

 DON'T PANIC! is the Loyola coding club.
-A club made from wholesome people to wholesome people.
+A club made by wholesome people for wholesome people.

 ## Getting Started